sheriff-kurdi/ResultEdge/README.md

 🧪 Testing Friendly

-SharpResult is designed to be easy to test:
+ResultEdge is designed to be easy to test:

 result.IsFailure.Should().BeTrue();
 result.Error.Should().Be("Invalid input");

 📂 Project Structure
-SharpResult/
+ResultEdge/
-├── SharpResult/
+├── ResultEdge/
-└── SharpResult.Tests/
+└── ResultEdge.Tests/

 🤝 Contributing